GSA/digitalcorps.gsa.gov/_fellows/2022/trey-gordner.md

 university: Virginia Polytechnic Institute and State University
 region: west
 bio_short: Product manager with a passion for artificial intelligence and urban planning.
-fun_fact: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut quis nostrud laboris. nisi ut aliquip ex ea commodo consequat.
+why: "As a software product manager, I am motivated by solving meaningful problems for many people.
+In the public sector I can streamline access to vital services for millions."
+fun_fact: Trey was an Army kid and changed schools every year until the 8th grade.
 tags: ['west', '2022','Product_Management']
 track: ['Product Management']
 ---

-As a software product manager, I am motivated by solving meaningful problems for many people.
-In the private sector, my time might be occupied marginally increasing shopping cart sizes or making ads a little more “clickable”.
-In the public sector I can spend that same time streamlining access to vital services for millions.
-I find the latter much more inspiring, and the USDC helped me make that transition.
+Trey holds a master's in urban and regional planning from Virginia Tech, with a concentration in data analytics.
+His graduate research included the applications of artificial intelligence in urban planning and measuring the restrictiveness of land use regulations from open data.
+Prior to graduate school, Trey founded a company that helps public libraries appear in local online search results.
+Earlier in his career, he led the development of several software products in the government, education, nonprofit, and advertising industries as an Agile product manager.

+Trey resides with his wife, Andrea, in Ewa Beach, Hawaii, a suburb of Honolulu.
+He is the lead researcher of the Hawaii Zoning Atlas, a statewide data advocacy project seeking opportunities to reduce the cost of housing through land use and zoning reform.
+Trey previously served on the boards of three nonprofits devoted to ranked choice voting, entrepreneurship education, and speech and debate, respectively.
+In his off hours, he can be found reading economics on the beach, puttering in his backyard garden, or tinkering in Python and R.